Warner-Bell/free-gen-ai-bootcamp-2025/lang-portal/backend_go/README.md

 ## **Observations**
 - Q created a script that can be run to create the directories, but did not create them itself(not sure it can).
 - It suggests in its output it can create the code files, but I'm doubtful.
+It also suggest using the code to create a script to run.

 ## **Course of Action**
-1. Run the commands to create the directories and proceed.(`Why didn't you use the file structure shown in the backend-tech-spec.md file?`)
+1. Manually run the commands to create the directories and proceed.
 2. Save progress so I don't lose this entire file again like I did an hour ago!

 **Result:**

 Directories and files created.

 ## **Code Implementation**